ImmersiveRPG/GodotAsyncLoader/README.md

   * npc
   * etc

-3. Load parent scene with SceneSwitcher
+3. Load and switch to a scene with SceneSwitcher
   ```GDScript

   # Switch to a new scene and load any children asynchronously